Nokia64/J2ME-phone-quirks/README.md

 ## Misc. resources

 Archived results from the TastePhone testing suite, under the _TastePhone_ directory, and the TastePhone executables.
 Contains information about canvas size, API support and performance for a comprehensive set of phones.
 _TastePhone was originally developed by Thibaut REGNIER.
-This repository serves archival purposes_
+This repository serves archival purposes_.